 I have published several cakes where the base is made by whipped egg whites, then mixed with other ingredients.
 This Scandinavian almond cake is made with an almond meringue as a base topped by a butter custard sauce.

 Another almond meringue cake is the Caprese chocolate cake, which was created by mistake.
-The chef forgot to add flour, therefore making the cake with only almond chocolate, sugar and eggs.
-A deliciouse gluten-free dessert.
+The chef forgot to add flour, making the cake with only almond chocolate, sugar, and eggs.
+A delicious gluten-free dessert.

 Another delightful dessert is the Ile Flottante, a French dessert made with a soft meringue floating on a bowl of custard cream and decorated with caramel.

-Last but not least Italian Torrone made with Italian meringues mixed with nuts.
+Lastly, Italian Torrone is made with Italian meringues mixed with nuts.
 The Italian meringue is made by adding hot caramel syrup into the egg white while whipping them.
 It is a complicated procedure but a delightful dessert.

 You can serve any of these desserts with any of my homemade liqueurs, enjoy!